 Step 1: Your workouts

 #1 Focus on strength training 🏋️♀️

 It's easy to think you have to do non-stop cardio if you want to lose weight.
-And while it definitely is amazing and for sure feels great sweating everything out, you're actually going to see much better results in the long run if you focus on strength training.
+And while it definitely is amazing and for sure feels great sweating everything out, you're actually going to see much better results in the long run if you focus on strength training (and only add cardio as a supplement).
 But why is that?

-Strength training is the number one ingredient to building muscle and burns calories, not only during the workout, but also for up to 24 hours after when your body is recovering from the workout.
-It is also a lot less energy draining than cardio, and can be more motivating because you feel yourself getting stronger and stronger each week.
+Secondly, it's also a lot less energy-draining than cardio, and can be more motivating because you feel yourself getting stronger and stronger each week.
 And finally, once you've reached the your weight loss goal, you'll not just look like a smaller version of yourself, but you'll have built a strong body and toned muscle.

 Now, you should definitely still do cardio, but to avoid it draining all your energy aim to do it as an addition to your strength workouts.
 To maintain as much energy as possible, do it for 15-30 mins after a strength session or for 30-60 mins on a separate day.

 Aim to strength train 2-4 times per week and start with a total of 90 mins low intensity cardio per week.
 For best results, do cardio after your strength workouts or on a separate day.

 If your weight loss stalls for a few weeks, you can either manage your nutrition a bit more, or add a little extra cardio.